 To many 18 Footer sailors, though, the idea of a smaller boat was anathema.
-To them, the skill of 18 Footer racing lay in handling the powerful boats and huge rigs.
-And the sailors realised that many of the spectators whose support kept the fleet alive wanted to see giant clouds of sail.
-They wanted to marvel at the skills of forward hands who juggled the vast spinnaker poles through the gybes, and of course to be able to jeer at those who dropped the ringtail pole or caused a capsize.
+To them, the skill and spectacle of 18 Footer racing lay in handling the powerful boats and huge rigs.
 If the spectators were turned off by seeing smaller but more efficient boats, the stream of gold that kept the whole class alive would dry up, and the 18 Footers would die with it.

 The contest between wide and narrow 18s came to open warfare in 1908 when a former 16 Foot Skiff owner moved into the 18 Footers with his latest Oweenee, “a ‘small’ boat, of the skiff type… with the wind on her quarter had few equals”.
 “This craft is a skiff ‘pure and simple, and she looked a midget alongside her beamier opponents” noted another writer.
 With excellent upwind performance and good downwind speed in a breeze, Oweenee shocked the fans when she won the NSW state championship and led the selection trials for the national championship ahead of the legendary Chris Webb and his conventional boat Australian after two races.
-Oweenee was barred from one club and therefore kept out of the national championship because of her narrow (5ft 8in) beam, causing an uproar on Sydney Harbour.
+Oweenee was barred from the final selection race because of her narrow (5ft 8in) beam, causing an uproar on Sydney Harbour.
 “The skiff Oweenee proved herself twice in succession the superior of Australian, but the push (ed: contemporary Australian for gang)… debarred the Oweenee from taking part in the third event, ostensibly because she is under 7ft. in beam, but really because she is too fast.”

 The furore over Oweenee and another narrow boat, Young Jack, proved that the 18 Footer sailors of Sydney were not the development-mad speed freaks of legend.
 Like other sailors, their priority was on maintaining a strong fleet of competitive boats, even if that required them to cut off promising angles of development.
 The claim that they had only one rule is pure myth.
 They had a clear concept of the boats they wanted and the direction they wanted the class to go, and they were willing and able to exclude any boat that did not fit their ideal.